 - The Indie Spring concert at LopLops Lounge on Saturday had a late lineup withdrawal, as Sudbury garage rock headliners The Almighty Rhombus were forced to drop out after bassist Laura Willett badly cut her finger in an accident.
 That's definitely a bummer, hopefully Laura gets well soon!
 In their place, local indie/hard rock quartet Id Iota played an extended headlining set.

 - A local musician named Jay Daug is looking for a "heavily influenced (John) Bonham drummer" between 20 and 40 years of age, as per a post on the Musicians Wanted Facebook group on May 9th.
 Jay didn't specify if this was for a band he's working on, for informal jamming, or something else, but message him at this link or above if you fit the bill and need more details!

-That's all for today, but stay tuned for more news and concert previews soon!
+That's all for today, but stay tuned for more news and notes on the SMS later this week!
 Thanks everyone!